 Use open-ended questions, but stay focused

-Online discussions assist you to meet new people and share information.
+Online discussions help you meet new people and share information.
 In communicating effectively.
 Here are some tips:

 ‘Lost in translation’

-It’s just as important for professionals who want to advance their careers through networking events or conferences (or even just by interacting more effectively within their own organizations).
-Professionals need these skills because they have bigger goals: if people don’t understand what we’re trying to explain about our ideas or proposals, there’s no way we’ll be able to convince anyone else about them either!
+It’s just as important for professionals who want to advance their careers through networking events or conferences (or by interacting more effectively within their organizations).
+Professionals need these skills because they have bigger goals.
+If people don’t understand what we’re trying to explain about our ideas or proposals, there’s no way we’ll be able to convince anyone else about them!

 Conclusion: How to Communicate In Different Situations?

 We all have different communication styles.
 Don’t judge them in a group setting with someone not speaking clearly!
 Instead, try to understand their origin and speak more clearly yourself.
 In one-on-one or online discussions, keep your language positive no matter the topic — even if it’s uncomfortable or controversial.

 This will help create an environment where people feel comfortable sharing their ideas without being judged based on their tone of voice or word choice; this can also happen in person!